 The University of Wisconsin-Madison Writing Center helps undergraduate and graduate students in all disciplines become more effective, more confident writers.
 The Center's methods - multi-faceted, flexible, and collaborative - reflect respect for the individual writer, whose talents, voice, and goals are central to its endeavors.

 L&S Honors Program

 The L&S Honors Program attracts some of our most driven and talented undergraduates, who challenge and learn from each other while working closely with faculty members on independent projects.
 Bringing students and professors together in small classes and research settings fosters feelings of community and encourages students to “dig deep” and explore the frontiers of knowledgeRead More »

 Residential Learning Communities

 Residential Learning Communities bring together faculty, staff and students around an area of focus within UW Residence Halls.
-Unique seminars and class sections and aligned co-curricular activities all help produce smaller, more intentional communities that set students up for success.

 Writing Fellows Program